-0260 (Regents) 0262 (Honors) The News You Can Use (20 Weeks 1⁄2 High School Credit)
+0260 (Regents) 0262 (Honors) The News You Can Use (20 Weeks 1/2 High School Credit)

 Using current events that focus on local, national and world issues that affect their everyday lives, students will be given the opportunity to become more informed and engaged citizens.
 This course will use newspapers, online media, cartoons, and newscasts to support class discussion.

 Additionally, students will participate in group projects, research papers and presentations and will work with primary source materials and opinion pieces in order to better understand the world around them.
 This is a Grade 9 semester elective.
 This course cannot be used to meet the Participation in Government Requirement for graduation.
+But does meet the elective criteria for the Seal of Civic Readiness.